East Sussex mental health directory

 - Awareness training (free) online courses

-If you have been bereaved by suicide
+If you have been affected by suicide

 Public Health England and the Suicide Prevention Alliance have produced Help is at Hand for people bereaved by suicide or other sudden, traumatic death.